Foreign Bodies in the Digestive Tract

 People who do not have symptoms of obstruction and who have not ingested a sharp object or disk or button batteries are observed by a doctor for up to 24 hours to see whether the object passes on its own.
 When a doctor suspects that a piece of food is stuck in the esophagus, the drug glucagon may be given by vein (intravenously) to relax the esophagus and allow the food to pass spontaneously through the digestive tract.

 A doctor typically removes a foreign body that has not passed out of the esophagus within 24 hours because a delay in removal increases the risk of complications, including perforation, and decreases the likelihood of a successful removal.

-Doctors can remove some objects that are stuck in the esophagus with forceps or a basket passed through an endoscope.
+Doctors can remove some objects that are stuck in the esophagus by pushing them into the stomach using an endoscope or by removing them with forceps, a net, or a basket passed through an endoscope.

 Because sharp objects may pierce the wall of the esophagus, they must be removed urgently by endoscopy.
 Batteries must also be removed urgently from the esophagus because they can cause internal burns.

 Doctors typically do endoscopy to remove sharp objects from the stomach because they can cause perforation.
 Doctors also do endoscopy to remove